 - 1. Mehlich-3 extraction Used on mineral or organic soils over most pH levels. - 2.
 AB-DTPA extraction Used on alkaline (calcareous) soils with a pH of 7.4 and above. - 3.
 Water extraction Used for extraction of P on organic soils. - 4.
 Bray 1 or Bray 2 extraction Used for extraction of P on organic and mineral soils. - 5.
 Ammonium acetate extraction Used for extraction of phosphorus, potassium, magnesium, calcium, and silicon on mineral soils. - 6.
 Mehlich-1 extraction Used for mineral sols with pH 6.5 or less.

-More information regarding soil testing for plant-available nutrients can be found in the extension publication SL 408, at: https://edis.ifas.ufl.edu/publication/SS621.
-Use UF/IFAS SL 52, Fertility Considerations for Sod Production, to determine nutrient recommendations for the appropriate sod type and region.
+More information regarding soil testing for plant-available nutrients can be found in the extension publication SL 408, at: https:// edis.ifas.ufl.edu/publication/SS621.

 Tissue Testing